Quantum Similarity Testing with Convolutional Neural Networks: Implementation details of StateNet

 \subsection{Training Details}

 \paragraph{Loss function.} In the training, we adopt a loss function called Triplet Loss used in FaceNet.
-The Triplet Loss minimizes the distance between an anchor and a positive, both of which belongs to the same quantum state, and maximizes the distance between the anchor and a negative which belongs to different quantum states.
+The Triplet Loss minimizes the distance between an anchor and a positive, both of which belong to the same quantum state, and maximizes the distance between the anchor and a negative which belongs to different quantum states.
+In each round of optimization, we choose a representation $\bm{r}_\tau^{(l)}$ as a reference with a fixed state $\tau$ and $l$.
+Then, we compare the Euclidean distances $||\bm{r}_\tau^{(l)}-\bm{r}_\tau^{(i)}||_2$ of state representations associated to different measurements on the same state $\tau$, with the Euclidean distances $||\bm{r}_\tau^{(l)}-\bm{r}_\xi^{(m)}||_2$ of state representations associated to different states $\tau$ and $\xi$, for every $1\le i \le K$, $i\not = l$, $1\le m\le K$, and for a randomly chosen fiducial state $\xi\neq \tau$.
+Optimizing triplet loss aims to minimize $||\bm{r}_\tau^{(l)}-\bm{r}_\tau^{(i)}||_2$ for multiple rounds of experiments with respect to same fiducial state $\tau$, and simultaneously maximize $||\bm{r}_\tau^{(l)}-\bm{r}_\xi^{(m)}||_2$ for each pair of different fiducial states $\tau\neq \xi$.
 The detailed steps of training is presented in Algorithm \ref{algo:training_statenet}.

 \paragraph{Training set and validation set.} Both the training and the validation sets are simulation data in our experiments.
 We usually generate all of the simulated data and apportion the data into training and validation sets, with an $80$-$20$ split.
 The model is first trained over the training set and the threshold is then chosen over the validation set by minimizing both the false rejection rate and the false acceptance rate.